EbmeyerSt/GEnView/README.md

 optional arguments:
   -h, --help    show this help message and exit
-  -i            Input file containing gene meta information -t            Tree file
+  -i, --input   Input file containing gene meta information -t, --tree    Tree file
-  -o            Output directory
+  -o, --output  Output directory

  ```
- Note that the output file was tested on Google Chrome and may not function properly when opened in other web browsers.
+ Note that the output file was tested on Google Chrome (Version 91.0.4472.164) and Firefox (Version 90.0) and may not function properly when opened in older versions other web browsers.

 # Output files